Zeus-Labs/ZeusCloud/README.md

 - Best of all, you can use **ZeusCloud for free**!

 ## Future Roadmap
-- Multi-step attack paths based on IAM lateral movements
+- Integrations with vulnerability scanners
-- Integrations with vulnerability and secret scanners
+- Integrations with secret scanners
+- Identity and network access graph visualizations
 - Shift-left: Remediate risks earlier in the SDLC with context from your deployments
 - Support for Azure and GCP environments